Grants for Registered Charities

 If successful, you will be notified in writing along with the terms and conditions of the grant and asked for your payment details.

-Six months from the start of funding, and at the end of your first year, you will be asked to complete the monitoring column of your approved project plan (you may also submit any other alternative project report you may be producing).
+Six months from the start of funding, and at the end of your first year, you will be asked to complete the monitoring column of your approved project plan.
+(You may also submit any other alternative project report you may be producing).
 Any further funding will be dependent on evidence of impact.

-We are currently OPEN to new applications for our MARCH meeting.
+We are currently OPEN to new applications for our JULY meeting.

-The deadline for 1st stage applications is Monday 8th January 2024.
+The deadline for 1st stage applications is Monday 29th April 2024.

 two-hands-sign-the-word-us